North Carolina Workplace Injury Statistics

 Until you become one, statistics have a way of seeming like distant things that only affect other people.
 But they do to help to put problems into perspective.
-The Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, hope to help you grasp the severity of workplace injuries and to assure you that you are not alone if you have already sustained one.
+The Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, hope to help you grasp the severity of workplace injuries and to assure you that you are not alone if you have already sustained one.

 2007 Workplace Injury Statistics